Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: Two-layer setting

-Second, while $L_k := \ee_z \var[\gate{\vx_{k}}|z]$ contains multiple patterns (i.e., local optima) in $R_k$, the additional term $\Delta_k\Delta_k^\top$, as the \emph{global modulation} from the top level, encourages the model to learn $\Delta_k$ which is a discriminative feature that separates the event of $z=0$ and $z=1$.
-Quantitatively: \begin{restatable}[Global modulation of attractive basin]{theorem}{modulation} If the structural assumption holds: $L_k(\vw_k) = \sum_l g(\vu_l^\top \vw_k) \vu_l\vu_l^\top$ with $g(\cdot) > 0$ a linear increasing function and $\{\vu_l\}$ orthonormal bases, then for $L_k + c \vu_l \vu_l^\top$, its attractive basin of $\vw_k=\vu_l$ is larger than $L_k$'s for $c > 0$. \end{restatable} Therefore, if $\Delta_k$ is a locally maximal eigenvector of $L_k$ and $\vw_k$ is randomly initialized, Thm~\ref{eq:dyn-one-node-per-RF} tells that $\pr[\vw_k\rightarrow \Delta_k]$ is higher than the probability that $\vw_k$ goes to other patterns of $L_k$, i.e., the global variable $z$ \emph{modulates} the training of the lower layer.
-This is similar to ``Backward feature correction''~\cite{allen2020backward} and ``top-down modulation''~\cite{tian2019luck} in supervised learning, here we demonstrate it in CL.
+\end{restatable} \ifappendix See proof in Appendix~\ref{sec:appendix-dynamics-wk}. \fi There are several interesting observations.
+First, the dynamics are decoupled (i.e., $\dot\vw_{k} = A_k(W)\vw_k$) and other $\vw_{k'}$ with $k'\neq k$ only affects the dynamics of $\vw_k$ through the matrix $A_k(W)$.
+Second, while $A_k(\vw_k)$ contains multiple patterns (i.e., local optima) in $R_k$, the additional term $\Delta_k\Delta_k^\top$, as the \emph{global modulation} from the top level, encourages the model to learn the pattern like $\Delta_k$ which is a discriminative feature that separates the event of $z=0$ and $z=1$.
+Quantitatively: \begin{restatable}[Global modulation of attractive basin]{theorem}{modulation} If the structural assumption holds: $A_k(\vw_k) = \sum_l g(\vu_l^\top \vw_k) \vu_l\vu_l^\top$ with $g(\cdot) > 0$ a linear increasing function and $\{\vu_l\}$ orthonormal bases, then for $A_k + c \vu_l \vu_l^\top$, its attractive basin of $\vw_k=\vu_l$ is larger than $A_k$'s for $c > 0$. \end{restatable} Therefore, if $\Delta_k$ is a \lme{} of $A_k$ and $\vw_k$ is randomly initialized, Thm~\ref{eq:dyn-one-node-per-RF} tells that $\pr[\vw_k\rightarrow \Delta_k]$ is higher than the probability that $\vw_k$ goes to other patterns of $A_k$, i.e., the global variable $z$ \emph{modulates} the training of the lower layer.
+This is similar to ``Backward feature correction''~\citep{allen2020backward} and ``top-down modulation''~\citep{tian2019luck} in supervised learning, here we show it in CL.

-Finally, if RFs have diverse variances (i.e., small $d_k$ are large while others are small), the weight updating pace can be much slower for RF with small $d_k$, due to the factor $\frac{1}{\lambda - d_k}$ in both $s_k^2 L_k$ and $\frac{1}{Z^2 (\lambda-d_k)} \Delta_k\Delta^\top_k$ and the fact that $\lambda \ge \max_k d_k$.
-In this case, adding BatchNorm at each node alleviates this issue, as shown in a modified version of Theorem~\ref{eq:dyn-one-node-per-RF}.
-Please check Appendix for details.